LeastDepressedDev/MIctorio/README.md

 components.

 # Compiler
-Built-in compilator works stable on every release, that means you can easily compile your mod without getting troubles and blah-blah-blah
+Built-in compiler works stable on every release, that means you can easily compile your mod without getting troubles and blah-blah-blah

 # ~~Gui~~
 **Not comming soon**